WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `@This`: Set to the player who died in the `On <Target> Death` trigger or was visited in the `On <Target> Visited` trigger
 - `@Visitor`: Set to the visitor in `On Visited` and `On <Target> Visited` trigger
 - `@Winner`: Set to the winner of the poll in `On Poll Closed` trigger
+- `@Chosen`: Set to the choice chose in a choice chosing

 __Property Access__
 When a target type refers to a single role or player, we can use `->` to access a property of the role or player (e.g. `@Target->Role` to get the target's role)